-The castle, guarding the Polish-Hungarian border and trade routes running to Poland along the valleys of Poprad and Torysa, was probably built in the first half of the 13th century on the royal initiative.
+The castle, guarding the Polish-Hungarian border and trade routes running to Poland along the valleys of Poprad and Torysa, was probably built in the second half of the 13th century, perhaps on the royal initiative.
 Its name may be derived from Polovtsians (Cumans), a nomadic tribe who was at the service of Hungarian kings.
 Perhaps their unit temporarily guarded the border with Poland.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.